cloudfoundry-attic/grootfs-release/README.md

 We assume that this release will be used with the [garden-runc-release](https://github.com/cloudfoundry/garden-runc-release).
-Based on that we ship our own `newuidmap` and `newgidmap` that has hardcoded user mappings inside, ignoring the `/etc/subuid` and `/etc/subgid` files.
+Based on that we ship our own `newuidmap` and `newgidmap` that has hard coded user mappings inside, ignoring the `/etc/subuid` and `/etc/subgid` files.

 This is necessary due to the way garden create non-privileged containers